TITLE 89: SOCIAL SERVICES

 Section 500.70 Intake

-d) The service coordinator shall provide the family with orientation to the Illinois Early Intervention Services System, shall inform the child's parents of their rights and shall give 10 days written prior notice whenever the Department or service providers propose or refuse to initiate or change the identification, evaluation, or placement of the child or the provision of early intervention services.
+d) The Service Coordinator shall provide the family with orientation to the Illinois EI Services System, shall inform the child's parents of their rights and shall give 10 days written prior notice whenever the Department or service providers propose or refuse to initiate or change the identification, evaluation, or placement of the child or the provision of EI services.

 1) Establishment of the child's permanent and electronic record with the regional intake entity;